jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

 Although the infectious disease of measles was declared erradicated from the US in xxxx -2019 saw a surge in confirmed cases of measles in several states.
 As of October 2019 the number of reported cases slowed down and we were able to keep our erracted status.
 Worldwide - the WHO lists vaccine hestiancy as one of the top ten global threats.
 Since global travel of US citizens (in/out of the country) continues and as do individuals/commounities who may be vaccine hesitant - there is a threat to the public health of people residing in the US.

-Conducting user research for Part II of Telling Stories with Data Final Project.
-Objective is to gather information to improve clarity of data visualizations presented.

-* Whether participants understand what the data visualizations are about
-* Whether participants seem engaged/excited to learn more

 ## Schedule

 Week of 11/18/19

 1:1s with three user research participants

 ## Facilitator